semiriichi/semiriichi.github.io/about-riichi.md

 - **Set/triplet** (*Koutsu*): A set of three identical tiles.
 - **Quad** (*Kantsu*): A set of four identical tiles.
 Kans operate by special rules so that they are only counted as 3 tiles in the hand, and have other special properties as well.

+In addition to having four complete groups and one head, a player must also have at least one *yaku* to win a hand.
+See the next section for a short discussion of yaku.

+A player attempting to form groups and advance their hand only by drawing and discarding tiles is said to have a **closed** hand (*Menzen*).
+In order to speed up their hand progression, a player may choose to **open** their hand by calling tiles from other players.
+The two most common calls are:

+- ***Chii***: A call to use a tile just discarded by our left player (*Kamicha*) to complete a run in our hand.
+For example, if we have a 5-pin and 7-pin tile in our hand and our kamicha discards a 6-pin tile, we may call chii on that tile.
+- ***Pon***: A call to use a tile just discarded by any player to complete a set in our hand.
+E.g., if we have two haku tiles, we may call pon on a haku that was just discarded to complete a set of haku.

+Chii and pon calls are made vocally by saying "chii" or "pon" upon seeing the discard.
+If you call pon, the general rule is that you must do so before the next player draws a tile into their hand.
+Pon takes priority over chii if both calls are made on the same discard.
+Called groups are set aside from your hand, face up and visible to other players (hence "open" hand).
+The upside of calling is that you can ensure you complete a group without having to rely on the luck of the draw.
+The downside of calling is that open hands have a significantly reduced number of available yaku, narrowing the ways you can win the hand.
+Note that there are also three variants of the ***Kan*** call, which forms groups of four tiles.
+See a more thorough game introduction for the rules for calling kan.